dynamics-of-stellar-systems/dynamite/docs/installation.rst

 Known problems
 --------------

 * Make sure that the compiler collection is installed with the proper libraries.
-If you get problems running Galahad or DYNAMITE, try to reinstall GCC and make sure that the Fortran compiler is included in your installation
+If you get problems running Galahad or DYNAMITE, try to reinstall GCC and make sure that the Fortran compiler is included in your installation.

-* Do not use GCC 10 or higher
+* Do not use GCC 10 or higher!